batmany13/getting_started/dev_cadence.md

 * Look at Milestones and determine if we've met them and any that haven't been met, should be moved to the next Sprint's milestone (unless it was deemed invalid)
 * Complete a Retro for the finishing Sprint, and create necessary todos

+__BrighterlinkIO Public Board__

+We have a public trello [board](https://trello.com/b/zHSsSxGQ/brighterlink-io).
+This is a public-facing board so we don't want to get into too much of the nitty gritty, but it's good to give some high level updates.
+Thus, after each sprint, we should move over the items that make sense and then create new ones as needed.

 ### Useful Links